-During pre-season in 1993, when Glenn Hoddle had just taken over at Chelsea, Beasant dropped the salad cream on his foot, severing tendons in his big toe.
+During pre-season in 1993, when Glenn Hoddle had just taken over at Chelsea, Beasant dropped the jar on his foot, severing tendons in his big toe.
 And he never played for the Blues again.

-Continuing the theme of goalkeepers dropping stuff, then-Spain No.1 Canizares missed with 2002 World Cup after letting slip from his grasp a bottle of aftershave, which severed a tendon when smashing upon impact with his right foot.
+Continuing the theme of goalkeepers dropping stuff, then-Spain No.1 Canizares missed the 2002 World Cup after letting slip from his grasp a bottle of aftershave, which severed a tendon when smashing upon impact with his right foot.

 “I do not consider myself to be unlucky by any means,” a fresh-smelling Canizares said after withdrawing from the squad.
 “I still believe that the best moments of my career are yet to come and, health permitting, I will be aiming to be successful in the next World Cup.”

-Iker Casilas had other ideas…
+Iker Casillas would have other ideas…

-Folklore suggests Stensgaard was injured when he was clattered by the offending item when it fell out of a cupboard.
-But the keeper told a different story to The Inside Left: “I actually dislocated my shoulder in training originally and we were trying to rebuild the muscles.
+Folklore claimed the Dane was injured when he was clattered by the offending item when it fell out of a cupboard, but Stensgaard told a rather more mundane story to The Inside Left in 2013: “I actually dislocated my shoulder in training originally and we were trying to rebuild the muscles.

 “It was going to happen anyway, whether I had moved a box or if I was back in training.
 It was just a matter of time before it popped out – if it could do that when I was just moving something then it was clearly not strong enough.”